tumble1999/savaslabs.github.io/_posts/2015-10-23-all-things-open-conference.md

 Projects, Communities, and Companies."
 I won't pretend I can capture all of the nuances of that necessary conversation, but some highlights to me were:

++ Be mindful of the signals of culture in job descriptions - men tend to think (most of us undeservedly so -- my assessment) that we're all rock stars, unicorns, ninjas, gurus, or ...
+{% highlight mysql %}
+[INSERT ridiculous, contemporary bro-grammer term WHERE MAX(annoying) = TRUE;]
+{% endhighlight %}
-+ If you want to hire more women, don't have your on-staff female developer passing out t-shirts, have her interviewing the candidates!
++ If your company wants to hire more women, don't have your female developers passing out t-shirts, have them interview the candidates!
 + Meritocracy can work - but hyper-confrontational meritocracy can also better serve dominant or extroverted people.
   + To avoid this, constantly review your policies on inclusion.
 + Be visually inclusive: have pictures on your website, and booths at events that are demographically diverse.
-+ Be mindful of the signals of culture in job descriptions - men tend to think (most of us undeservedly so -- my assessment) that we're all rock stars, unicorns, ninjas, gurus, [insert ridiculous, contemporary bro-grammer term in here where MAX(annoying)]

 I look forward to Savas presenting at [#ATO2016](https://twitter.com/hashtag/ATO2016?src=hash) next year.